Student Immigration Advice Service

 Those arrive on/after 1 January 2021 will be required to apply for another type of immigration category under the new skills-based immigration system.

 Please see below for more information on the EU Settlement scheme.

 If an agreement is not reached

-If an agreement is not reached, free movement of EU & EEA citizens will end 11pm on 29 March 2019, which means EU & EEA citizens intending to come to the UK from 30 March 2019 will be required to have immigration permission in order to live, work and/ or study as follows:
+If an agreement is not reached, free movement of EU & EEA citizens will end 11pm on 31 October 2019, which means EU & EEA citizens intending to come to the UK from 31 October will be required to have immigration permission in order to live, work and/ or study as follows: